 - We recommend charging at home particularly overnight for the cheapest rate but forward thinking employers are starting to install chargers for their employees.

-- Please consider other road users when charging and ensure cables do not cause additional trip hazards.
+- Please consider other road users when charging and make sure cables do not cause additional trip hazards.
 For more information please see Suffolk County Council - Electric vehicle charging policy

 2. How far is my commute?